the TAI lab

 Richard Nguyen

-Richard grew up in Toronto and completed his B.Sc in Biology at TMU.
+Richard grew up in Toronto and completed his B.Sc in Biology at Toronto Metropolitan University.
 He is currently studying the effects of microbial-influenced corrosion on mild steel.
 Outside of biology, Richard enjoys keeping up with the latest tech, hiking, and being immeasurably disappointed over the Leafs.

 Molecular biology in the field